Sehome High School

+Sehome High School (SHS) is a public high school in Bellingham, Washington.
+Sehome is one of four high schools operated by Bellingham Public Schools, and primarily serves students from southern Bellingham.
+1,179 students were enrolled for the 2023–2024 school year.
+Sehome competes as the Sehome Mariners in the Washington Interscholastic Activities Association Northwest Conference (2A).

 History

-Sehome High School took its name from the early Town of Sehome (now part of Bellingham), which in turn was named for Chief Sehome of the Samish tribe.
+Sehome High School took its name from the early town of Sehome (now part of Bellingham), which in turn was named for Chief Sehome of the Samish tribe.
 The school opened in 1966 on a site of over 40 acre of land and at a total cost of $3,835,152, with its first graduating class matriculating in 1968.
 In 1996 the school had approximately 1,700 students.
-In 2008 Sehome had an enrollment of approximately 1,100 students in grades 9-12.
+In 2008 Sehome had an enrollment of approximately 1,100 students in grades 9–12.